Radio drama: 1880–1930: early years

 The question of who was the first to write stream-of-consciousness drama for radio is a difficult one to answer.
 By 1930, Tyrone Guthrie had written plays for the BBC like Matrimonial News (which consists entirely of the thoughts of a shopgirl awaiting a blind date) and The Flowers Are Not for You to Pick (which takes place inside the mind of a drowning man).
 After they were published in 1931, Guthrie's plays aired on the American networks.
 Around the same time, Guthrie himself also worked for the Canadian National Railway radio network, producing plays written by Merrill Denison that used similar techniques.
 A 1940 article in Variety credited a 1932 NBC play, Drink Deep by Don Johnson, as the first stream-of-consciousness play written for American radio.
 The climax of Lawrence Holcomb's 1931 NBC play Skyscraper also uses a variation of the technique (so that the listener can hear the final thoughts and relived memories of a man falling to his death from the title building).

 There were probably earlier examples of stream-of-consciousness drama on the radio.
 For example, in December 1924, actor Paul Robeson, then appearing in a revival of Eugene O'Neill's The Emperor Jones, performed a scene from the play over New York's WGBS to critical acclaim.
-Some of the many storytellers and monologists on early 1920s American radio might be able to claim even earlier dates.
+Some of the many storytellers and monologuists on early 1920s American radio might be able to claim even earlier dates.